 A true daughter of the Mississippi Delta, Heather McTeer Toney was the first African-American and first female to serve as Mayor of Greenville, MS (2004-2012).
 Currently, Heather is the Executive Director of the Women’s Institute for Excellence at Mississippi Valley State University.
 She also owns her own businesses and is Principal Attorney at Heather McTeer, PLLC and President of START Strategies & Consulting Group.
-She serves as one of the National Spokeswomen for She Should Run!, a National Organization that encourages women to run for office, and is the State Director for the Political Institute for Women.
+She served as one of the National Spokeswomen for She Should Run!, a National Organization that encourages women to run for office, and is the State Director for the Political Institute for Women.
 Heather appears regularly on Women for Progress Radio 90.1FM in Jackson, with her show, Conversations with Heather and on WDSV Radio 91.9FM in the Delta with her show, Let’s Talk.
 Heather is an expert with SheSource, a publication of the Women’s Media Center.

 The daughter of a civil rights attorney and public school teacher, Heather was born and raised in Greenville.
 While many of her friends were leaving Mississippi, Heather returned home to work as a member of McTeer & Associates Law Firm.
 Throughout her legal career, she has handled a diverse group of cases ranging from employment discrimination to medical malpractice and was well versed in the corporate political arena.
 It was while working in Greenville, that she realized how many community needs were unattended, and how few women were involved in the process.
 In 2003, McTeer was elected Mayor of the City of Greenville and re-elected for a second term in 2007.
 Under her leadership, the city thrived.
 The City got out of debt, received millions of dollars in grants and federal assistance, completed major infrastructure projects, involved the city in health and wellness across the city.
 She also focused on health and wellness, women’s issues, speaking out against domestic violence, unfair legislation and labor practices in the State of Mississippi.
 Heather has worked around the world advocating for healthy children, women in leadership in countries such as Kenya, France, Martinique, Nigeria and Senegal.